MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 actual requests and goals.

 I learned a lot in a new area and was very happy with the end result.

+### Postscript

+I have written separately on the [dark side of automation](../../takes/automation/) and misconceptions surrounding it.